Get

 1. Follow Your Vet’s Instructions

 If your dog has just returned home from surgery, you will indeed need to follow your veterinarian’s specific guidance and after-care instructions, as this can change on a case-by-case basis.
 This will likely involve a few weeks of strict rest.
 Be sure to give them any antibiotics or other medications exactly as prescribed.
-Even if your dog seems to be recovering quickly, always ask your vet first about whether or not it’s safe to stop administering their meds, as stopping them early could affect their recovery.
+Even if your dog seems to be recovering quickly, always ask your vet first about whether it’s safe to stop administering their meds, as stopping them early could affect their recovery.

 Woman petting 3-legged dog on the table